daveswartz/mateinone/README.md

 └─────────────────┘
 </pre>

-Note: in the terminal the varying width of unicode characters is handled properly.

-The `print` implicit method of the `GithubFlavoredMarkdownPrinter` is used to generate the markdown representing the board for subsequent examples.

 ### Make Moves

 More things must be brought into scope so that squares and moves can be expressed.